Q11Hackermans/slakeoverflow-server/README.md

 # Slakeoverflow Server Documentation

 ## What is Slakeoverflow?
 Slakeoverflow is a multiplayer snake game.

+This is the server repository, the default client is [here](https://github.com/Q11Hackermans/slakeoverflow-client).

 This documentation explains how to use the server.

 ## Game Management